Tony Aquila: Early life

-Aquila was born in Richmond, California to an immigrant and military family.
+Aquila was born in Richmond, California, to an immigrant and military family.
 After dropping out of high school, Aquila worked at his uncle's body shop sweeping floors and replacing windshields.

 Business career

 Canoo Technologies, Inc.

 Tony Aquila was an initial investor in Canoo, before becoming a member of the Board.
 He was named Board Chair in October, 2020, and CEO in March 2021.
-Utilizing their Multi-Purpose Platform, they plan to build multiple variants of vehicles such as the Canoo LV (LifeStyle Vehicle), MPDV (Multi Purpose Delivery Vehicle), Canoo Truck, and upcoming Canoo Sports Vehicle.
-Currently, the LV is planned for production in late 2022.
-The MPDV, Truck, and Sports Car are planned for 2023 2024 and 2025 respectively.
+Utilizing their Multi-Purpose Platform, they planned to build multiple variants of vehicles, MPDV (Multi Purpose Delivery Vehicle), and upcoming Canoo Sports Vehicle.
+The LV was planned for production in late 2022.
+The MPDV, Truck, and Sports Car were planned for 2023, 2024, and 2025 respectively.
+Under an agreement established in November 2020, Canoo reimbursed Aquila Family Ventures, a company owned by Canoo's CEO, for the use of a private aircraft, with expenditures amounting to $1.7 million in 2023, surpassing the company’s $886,000 in revenue for that year.
+Additionally, Canoo compensated Aquila Family Ventures for shared services support at its Justin, Texas, corporate office, totaling another $1.7 million in 2023, as detailed in regulatory filings.
+Under Aquila's management, the Canoo stock fell over 90%.
+In January 2025, Canoo filed for Chapter 7 bankruptcy.